eronca/PYQCTools/_sources/omegagf.txt

-Python Tools for Omega Space Green's Functions
+Tools for Omega Space Green's Functions
 ==============================================

 :func:`gf_trace.py`: Calculate the Density of States (DOS) value from an :math:`\omega`-dependent Green's Function.